Capturing properties of planar diagrams in Lean proof assistant software: Introduction

 \section{Introduction}

+In our practice we have observed that making conclusions concerning planar diagrams is tricky and frequently leads to mistakes.
+Famous examples include the controversy regarding the first proof of the Jordan curve theorem and Kempe's incorrect proof of the four-colour theorem.
+Examples known to us from our own recent practice include \cite{lisitsa2023describing} and \cite{howie2020planar} correcting errors in earlier papers of other authors.

-Order-preserving mappings are defined by how they act on pairs of elements of the chain.
-Orientation-preserving mappings are `almost' defined by how they act on triples of elements of the chain, but not quite; there are exceptions.
-Relevant publications where this distinction is studied are Levi and Mitchell (2006) \cite{levimitchell2006}, Higgins and Vernitski (2022) \cite{higgins2022orientation}, Fernandes and Vernitski \cite{fernandes2025groups}.
-Although it is well known that orientation-preserving mappings are `not quite' defined by how they act on triples of elements of the chain, this fact frequently gets overlooked and has led to small mistakes in some published results; indeed, paper Higgins and Vernitski (2022) \cite{higgins2022orientation} required a corrigendum Higgins and Vernitski (2024) \cite{higgins2024correction}, and paper Fernandes (2023) \cite{fernandes2023CKMS} required a corrigendum Fernandes (2024) \cite{fernandes2024CKMS}.
+The example considered in this article is also taken from our recent practice.
+Order-preserving mappings (which is how monotonic functions are called in semigroup theory) are defined by how they act on pairs of elements of the chain, that is, a mapping $f$ is called order-preserving if from $a \le b$ it follows that $f(a) \le f(b)$.
+Orientation-preserving mappings are a generalization of order-preserving mappings.
+As we will see in the following section, orientation-preserving mappings are `almost' defined by how they act on triples of elements of the chain, but not quite; there are exceptions.
+Relevant publications where this distinction is studied are \cite{levimitchell2006,higgins2022orientation,fernandes2025groups}.
+Although it is well known that orientation-preserving mappings are `not quite' defined by how they act on triples of elements of the chain, this fact frequently gets overlooked and has led to small mistakes in some published results; indeed, paper \cite{higgins2022orientation} required a corrigendum \cite{higgins2024correction}, and paper \cite{fernandes2023CKMS} required a corrigendum \cite{fernandes2024CKMS}.

-Automated proof assistants are a kind of technology that ensures that proofs exactly match the results, thus pre-empting mistakes in proofs.
+Automated proof assistants are a kind of technology that ensures that proofs exactly match the intended results, thus pre-empting mistakes.
+At the same time, it is difficult to write code for an automated proof assistant that can be used to reason about planar diagrams.
 Are automated proof assistants sufficiently developed to verify facts like the ones described above?
-In this paper we successfully formalise the definition of orientation-preserving mappings in proof assistant software Lean and construct a computer-verified proof of the fact that orientation-preserving mappings are not always defined by how they act on triples of elements of the chain.
+In this paper we formalise orientation-preserving mappings in proof assistant software Lean and report on our take-aways.

+Note that within this article, it is not our purpose to define planarity as such.
+For our purposes, planarity is a sweet spot where both humans and computers, for different reasons, find it difficult to make correct inferences, and therefore, this is where we can draw examples showing how human reasoning and automated proof assistants can complement one another.